This site is running on a 286 PC, booted and served entirely from a 90mm floppy disk. See current server stats.

 It was the same size and was backwards compatible with 720 KB and 1.44 MB 3.5-inch floppy disks, but not with older Macintosh-formatted diskettes.

-Iomega’s Zip Drive had also been on the market for several years when it was launched, and there was little interest in the SuperDisk system, especially when prices of CD-R and CD-RW drives and USB flash drives fell, and it was discontinued in the ea
+Iomega’s Zip Drive had also been on the market for several years when it was launched, and there was little interest in the SuperDisk system, especially when prices of CD-R and CD-RW drives and USB flash drives fell, and it was discontinued in the early 2000s.

 The SuperDisk LS-120 was briefly used in a couple of Panasonic digital cameras, the Panasonic PalmCam PV-SD4090 and PV-SD5000 of 2000.